 We conducted a rapid review that examines how the UK government is aligning its official development assistance (ODA) with the Paris Agreement.
-We published our review ahead of COP26 and the government’s response has now been published.
+We’ve followed up on the government’s progress implementing our recommendations, but we will return to three outstanding issues again in 2024.
+Find out more on the ‘Further scrutiny‘ tab.

 In mid 2019, the UK government made a commitment to align UK ODA with the Paris Agreement.
 Whilst the alignment of ODA is not an obligation, the government’s commitment takes steps towards the third long term goal of the Paris Agreement of “making finance flows consistent with a pathway towards low greenhouse gas emissions and climate-resilient development”.